CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

         Invoke url: https://arc-aks-func-demo.rb-arc-aks-appsv-gdcume5.westeurope.k4apps.io/api/function1
 ```

-Finally - navigating back to the deployment center section of my App Service in the Azure Portal, I can see the logs of the runs (including the time, associated Git Commit ID, Commit Author, Git Commit Message and Status).
+Finally - navigating back to the deployment center section of the Function App in the Azure Portal, I can see the logs of the runs (including the time, associated Git Commit ID, Commit Author, Git Commit Message and Status).

 ![Screenshot showing a GitHub Action Workflow setup automatically by App Service's Deployment Center functionality](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-deployment-center-logs.jpg)

-Navigating to ``https://arc-aks-func-demo.rb-arc-aks-appsv-gdcume5.westeurope.k4apps.io/api/function1`` in the web browser, I also saw the expected result from the Azure Function.
+Navigating to ``https://arc-aks-func-demo.rb-arc-aks-appsv-gdcume5.westeurope.k4apps.io/api/function1`` in the web browser, I received the expected result from the Azure Function.
 The deployment of the basic function is complete!

 ### Deploying a Docker Container to a Function App in an App Service Kubernetes Environment

 If you have created an Azure Function before, you'll be aware that you can create an Azure Function that executes based upon a Docker container, rather than an Azure Function project.

-I've pushed a a Docker container image to an Azure Container Registry which is the same output as the code in the Function Project sample approach (in the previous section).
+To keep this section short, I've pushed a a Docker container image ahead of time to an Azure Container Registry.
+The container image contains the same build output as the code in the Function Project sample above (i.e. the code from the GitHub repository in the previous section).

 If you prefer to use the Azure CLI to create your resources, you can specify the Docker Image to be used at creation time.
-The Azure Portal did not give us this option during the creation experience.
+The Azure Portal did not give us this option during the creation experience though.

 ```bash
 az functionapp create --resource-group MyResourceGroup --name <APP_NAME> --custom-location <CUSTOM_LOCATION_ID> --storage-account <STORAGE_NAME> --functions-version 3 --runtime dotnet --deployment-container-image-name <DOCKER_ID>/azurefunctionsimage:v1.0.0
 ```

-Otherwise, let's follow on with the configuration in the Azure Portal.
+Otherwise, let's assume that you created a Function App to be deployed using containers through the Azure Portal.
+Let's continue the configuration in the Azure Portal.
 We'll navigate to the Deployment Center section of the Function App.
-I've configured the settings to pull from an Azure Container Registry where I have pushed a Docker Image containing my Function.
+I've configured the settings to pull from the Azure Container Registry where my docker image resides.

 ![Screenshot showing the Deployment Center configuration for an Azure Function deployed using Docker](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-deployment-center-docker.jpg)

-After a short amount of time, the Function App should once again be live.
+After a short amount of time (It felt shorter than the code-based deployment), the Function App should once again be live.
 Navigate to the Function App endpoint, adding the /api/Function1 path.
 You should see that the function has been successfully deployed to your Function App running in your App Service Kubernetes Environment.

 ![Screenshot showing the successful execution of the API from our Function App that has been deployed with a Docker container](/img/blog/azure-arc-for-apps-part-3/app-service-function-docker-api-call.jpg)